HewlettPackard/hpe-sd-cloud/docker/images/sd-sp/README.md

     SDCONF_hpsa_db_user=hpsa
     SDCONF_hpsa_db_password=secret

+If you want the container to act as a closed-loop backend node, you need to specify some additional variables:

+    SDCONF_enable_cl=yes
+    SDCONF_asr_kafka_brokers=kafka1:9092,kafka2:9092,kafka3:9092
+    SDCONF_asr_zookeeper_nodes=zookeeper1:2181,zookeeper2:2181,zookeeper3:2181

+Additionally, if you want the node to act as a pure closed-loop node, without the provisioning part, you can specify

+    SDCONF_enable_provisioning=no

+When setting up a cluster with multiple nodes, you need to specify the following variable on all nodes but the first one:

+    SDCONF_hpsa_db_create=no

 You can provide any variable supported by Service Director Ansible roles prefixed with `SDCONF_`.
 In order to pass environment variables to the docker container you can use either the `-e` command-line option, e.g. `-e SDCONF_oracle_hostname=172.17.0.1` or use `--env-file` along with a file containing a list of environment variables e.g. `--env-file=config.env`.
 You can find an example of such environment file in [`example.env`](example.env).
 For more information check the [official documentation on the `docker run` command](https://docs.docker.com/engine/reference/commandline/run/).

 Note that the specified database user must already exist and, in case you are creating the first node of a cluster, it must be empty.

-So in order to start a provisioning container on port 8081 and UOC on port 3000 you can run e.g.
+So in order to start a provisioning container on port 8081 you can run e.g.

     docker run --env-file=config.env -p 8081:8081 sd-sp